gouravsachdeva/Login-NgRx/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## What to improve

+This is just a basic login application using NgRx.
+So there are number of improvements are required.
+1.)
+Password encryption needed using hash keys to save the application from multiple attacks.
+2.)
+Code optimization is still required.
+3.)
+Didn't implemented Lazy Load module yet to show home page for a user.
+Lazy Load approach should create good impact into application performance.
+4.)
+Now I have created the application for email login. as an improvement user should login using username/email/mobile number.
+5.)
+Login with third party platforms are also a good option to have.
+Example login with gmail, facebook or linkedin.
+6.)
+Captcha verification can create an secure impact for the same.
+7.)
+Authentication should be completed using jwt token or auth token.
+8.)
+There are still test cases needed to cover multiple scenarios.